cyb3rko/InfinityFF-For-Reddit/README.md

 -   This only works if you go to the subreddit directly.
 Support for Home/Popular feeds TBD.
 -   Might break if the GQL API changes, also not tested with imgur, gfycat.

+#### Issues with multiple Accounts
+If you previously had problems using multiple accounts, this update fixes this.
+Please log out of all accounts and login again for the changes to take effect.

+#### Known Issues Version 5.6.0
+- Images in text posts not loading correctly
+  - probably due to the way the GQL API delivers the markdown text
+- Devices with >= Android 13 login error
+  - maybe some HMAC related Crypto APIs changed?
+- ~~the app uses the latest session cookie (i.e. the one from the last logged in account) for all access token refreshes~~

 #### Known Issues Version 5.5.1
 - Images in text posts not loading correctly
   - probably due to the way the GQL API delivers the markdown text